Mark Cuban Sounds Off on Taxing Billionaires’ Wealth

 He’s irrelevant when it comes to crypto.
 In the early days of the internet stocks, “esteemed analysts” would say something, and stocks would move 20, 30 percent.
 A stock would go up a hundred dollars and double in one day because this guy or this woman said something about this stock.
 In nascent industries where there’s a lot of volatility and a lot of new players coming in, you get that type of significant movement.
 Elon Musk is perceived to be an analyst or influencer when it comes to crypto, but that’s because the industry is so young.
 It’s not about Elon, it’s about how young the market is.

 I know you’re a big booster of crypto, but are you worried about the amount that crypto could be financing terrorism?
-Because it’s unrelated, and about 5 percent of all crypto mining is conducted by Iran, so who the hell knows where that money is going.
+Because it’s largely unregulated, and about 5 percent of all crypto mining is conducted by Iran, so who the hell knows where that money is going.

 I mean, look what happened with the ransomware [attacks]—they got the money back.
 If you’re paying someone ransomware, you know there’s a wallet somewhere and you’re going to be able to blacklist that, track it, and watch where it goes, so it’s going to be a lot harder to wash it.
 When it comes to mining, you know there are miners in Iran because you can see where they are and where the wallets are.
 We know who they are, and it’s on the blockchain, so while it may be anonymous in the short term, it’s never anonymous in the long term.